 39. Enjoy Barnes & Noble Storytime and Activities.
 Free!

 40. Enjoy First Fridays at the Indiana Landmarks Center on the first Friday evening of every month.
 Free!

 41. Did you know the Monon Trail stretches through Indy for 26 miles?
 Get the family outside on bikes, blades, or foot and enjoy one of Indy’s local treasures!
 Free!

 42. Visit Mass Ave on Sundays to explore fun stores without paying for the parking meter!

 43. Have you checked out the Colts Canal PlaySpace yet?
 Spanning about an acre on the north end of the Downtown Canal Walk and connected to the Cultural Trail, the whole family will enjoy this public play area.
 Free!

-45. Put your walking shoes on and climb to the top of the Soldiers and Sailors Monument on the Circle.
+45. Climb to the top of the Soldiers and Sailors Monument on the Circle.
 Free!

 47. Head to the library for countless free events and activities.
 Reading groups, computer classes, art classes, movie screenings, and much more are available at multiple branches!
 Free!

 48. Spend a day at Eagle Creek!
-The park includes hiking trails, a swimming beach, a playground, and various boat rentals. $5 per car for Marion County residents.
+The park includes hiking trails, a playground, a nature center, and more. $5 per car for Marion County residents.